|

 Only a Francois could keep his emotions free of her black

+hole.
+Only a Francois could bring her down for sure.
 I have to shoo away the maid again, though I sense she is too fat to

 survive this exchange a third time.
 Her heart won't stand for it, and